Healthdirect Free Australian health advice you can count on.

 What is the digestive system?

-The digestive system is made up of the digestive tract and other organs that help the body break down and absorb food.
-It is a long, twisting tube that starts at the mouth and goes through the oesophagus, stomach, small intestine, large intestine and anus.
+The digestive system is made up of the digestive tract (the gut) and other organs like the liver, pancreas and gall bladder.
+It is where your body breaks down food and absorbs nutrients.
+The digestive system is a long, twisting tube that starts at the mouth and goes through the oesophagus, stomach, small intestine, large intestine and ends at the anus.

-The digestive system breaks down food into nutrients such as carbohydrates, fats and proteins.
-They can then be absorbed into the bloodstream so the body can use them for energy, growth and repair.
-Unused materials are discarded as faeces (poo).
+The digestive system breaks down food into simple nutrients such as carbohydrates, fats and proteins.
+These can then be absorbed into your blood, so your body can use them for energy, growth and repair.
+Anything that isn't used is waste, and leaves the body as faeces (poo).

-Each organ of the digestive system has an important role in digestion.
+Each organ of your digestive system has an important role in digestion.

 Mouth